Autonomous Systems Group

 Graduate Research Assistant

-Xinjie is a first-year Ph.D. student in the Department of Electrical and Computer Engineering at The University of Texas at Austin.
-He is very fortunate to be co-advised by Prof. Ufuk Topcu and Prof. David Fridovich-Keil.
-His research interests lie in developing decision-making and control strategies for autonomous systems in dynamic and uncertain environments.
-He is currently focused on intelligent, safe interactions of robots with other agents and efficient robot control policy learning.
+Xinjie Liu is a Ph.D. student in the Department of Electrical and Computer Engineering at The University of Texas at Austin.
+Xinjie is very fortunate to be co-advised by Prof. Ufuk Topcu and Prof. David Fridovich-Keil.
+His research interests lie in developing theoretical foundations and practical algorithms for decision making and control in autonomous systems under uncertainty.
+He is currently focused on (i) efficient and scalable reinforcement learning through principled integration of data from multiple sources, and (ii) intelligent and safe interaction for multi-agent systems, such as robots operating in shared environments.
+The majority of his work draws on reinforcement learning, numerical optimization, game theory, and statistical estimation and inference.

 Surya Murthy